ArtsSuraimu/arts.github.io/index.md

 # Who are you?

 I'm just another person on this world, living on the edge of everything and hope to create more hope in this world full of darkness.
-My live have been full of events and moments that I want to remember forever, but I decided to not live in the past.
+My life have been full of events and moments that I want to remember forever, but I decided to not live in the past.

 ## What is Suraimu?